charlesdgburns/charlesdgburns/README.md

 ## Fascinated by how information is represented in the brain and artificial neural networks.

-## Keen on implementing reproducible and reliable data analysis to wider problems.
+## Keen on implementing reproducible and reliable data analyses to wider problems.

 - 🔭 I’m currently working on grid cell representations of complex mazes, modelling predictions ahead of data collection.